 Having no definite plan upon arriving downtown, I went haphazardly through Iloilo’s busy streets with just my iPhone map as guide.

-I checked out the nearest plaza and churches on my location and just asked the local on how I can get there.
-San Jose church was really not on my on-the-fly itinerary, it just happened that when I visited Plaza Libertad, I saw its cream and maroon towers looming up from behind the park’s treeline.
+I checked out the nearest plaza and churches tagged on my phone and just asked the local on how to get there.
+San Jose Church was really not on my on-the-fly itinerary, it just happened that when I visited Plaza Libertad, I saw its cream and maroon towers looming up from behind the park’s treeline.

 It turned out that the church was far more interesting than the plaza, which was really my intended destination.

 Towering white Corinthian columns support the faux barrel ceiling and a combination of gray, white and black marble made up the floor.
 This was quite interesting, as it forms some sort or 3D optical illusion; not your typical church tiles here.